irmen/Pyro4/docs/source/clientcode.rst

 -------------------------------------------------------

 .. note::
-    The information in this paragraph is not relevant when using the pickle or dill serialization protocols, they have their own ways of serializing custom classes.
+    The information in this paragraph is not relevant when using the pickle, cloudpickle or dill serialization protocols, they have their own ways of serializing custom classes.

 By default, custom classes are serialized into a dict.